jobiols/odoo-env/README.md

 Changelog
 ---------
+- [0.8.19]  - allow options -i and -w to work together
 - [0.8.18]  - add -p command
 - [0.8.17]  - Fix bug in python3 installation
 - [0.8.13]  - Removing edm option (it was a bad idea), rewrite nginx